This is one of my absolute favorite go-to recipes! Why oh why do I love it so? Because lumpia are super-duper light and healthy, yet SO FUN to eat!

 2. Soak each rice paper wrap in water for a few seconds.
 Place on a flat surface and put ¼ cup of the veggie filling in the middle.
 Fold the bottom of the wrap up over the filling, then fold the sides in.
 Next, roll all the way up.
 Basically, you just made a tiny Asian burrito.
 Do this seven more times.

-Makes 8 Lumpia (serves 4); GF/Green (according to the health guidelines in my Be Radiant program and cookbooks)
+Makes 8 Lumpia (serves 4); GF/Green (according to the health guidelines in my health programs and cookbooks)

 Tip: We store the filling in an airtight container in the fridge (often making up a double batch) - that way, we can bake Lumpia anytime!